 Some private lenders offer loans that allow students to consolidate federal and private student loans together, but you may want to think twice before doing this.
 Federal student loans that are consolidated with a private lender can lose borrower protections (such as deferment and forbearance) and aren’t eligible for Public Service Loan Forgiveness.

-Multiple private student loans may be consolidated through a single lender so you don’t have to worry about making multiple payments each month.
-This is a great option for anyone struggling to keep up with the different due dates and interest rates of their private student loans.
+Multiple student loans may be consolidated through a single lender so you don’t have to worry about making multiple payments each month.
+This is a great option for anyone struggling to keep up with the different due dates and interest rates of their private and federal student loans.

 When should private student loans be consolidated?